-Emilee was recently honored as a STEP Ahead 30 under 30 Emerging Leader.
+Emilee was recently honored as a STEP Ahead 30 Under 30 Emerging Leader.
 The STEP Ahead Awards celebrate women in Science, Technology, Engineering and Production careers who have made outstanding achievements in their companies and communities.

 This program provides women like Emilee with the tools and motivation to pay it forward and inspire the next generation.
+View the gala.

 At WE21, Emilee presented one of her favorite talks to a packed house where they had to turn folks away about Using Design Thinking to Innovate in Engineering.
 Here she shared her love for the intersection of the scientific method and design by sharing five tools that can be used to take teams quickly and effectively through the design process to solve a problem.

 As a member of the BioPhorum MES of the Future workstream, Emilee was an author on a recent publication, the MES of the Future Manifesto.
 To help evangelize the manifesto to the industry, Emilee presented a session in San Diego MES of the Future - A Call to Action from the Biomanufacturing Industry to the Vendors of MES.

 She dove into the problems with traditional, older MES systems, identifying that there is a vast gap between the industry needs today and the reality of what legacy MES systems provide.
 Then, she highlighted the five target areas of action for the MES of the future: Modular Architecture, Recipe Management, Initial Deployment, Operation & Support, and Integration & Data Access.